mtcazzolato/dp-breath/README.md

 dp-BREATH source dataset is available for researchers and data scientists under the GNU General Public license.
 In case of publication and/or public use of the available data, as well as any dataset derived from it, one should acknowledge its creators by citing the following paper.

 > [Cazzolato et al. 2019] dp-BREATH: Heat maps and probabilistic classification assisting the analysis of abnormal lung regions.
-To appear.
+DOI: https://doi.org/10.1016/j.cmpb.2019.01.014.
+In Computer Methods and Programs in Biomedicine, 2019.

 ## Nomenclature and Data Overview